-Inpatient eating disorder treatment for children and young people (aged 8-18)
+Inpatient eating disorder treatment for children and teens (aged 8-18)

 The primary goal of inpatient eating disorder treatment is to stabilise the medical and psychiatric condition of the patient.
 Patients with severe eating disorders may suffer from malnutrition, electrolyte imbalances, organ failure, and other serious medical complications.
 Therefore, the initial focus of inpatient treatment is on addressing these medical issues.